José Endundo Bononge: Biography

-He held various positions in government departments in the DRC, including the Congolese Control Office (formerly OZAC) and the Office of Roads.
-He also served as The President of the Franco-Zaïroise Chamber of Commerce.
+and has held various positions in government departments in the DRC, including the Congolese Control Office (formerly OZAC) and the Office of Roads.
+He also served as the President of the Franco-Zaïroise Chamber of Commerce.

-Endundo joined the Rally for Congolese Democracy (RCD) for a brief time before joining the Movement for the Liberation of the Congo (MLC) of Jean-Pierre Bemba in which he became one of the most influential players.
-When the Transitional Government was established, he was appointed as The Minister of Public Works and Infrastructure.
-He left that post after a parliamentary committee accused him of corruption.
+Endundo briefly joined the Rally for Congolese Democracy (RCD) before joining the Movement for the Liberation of the Congo (MLC) of Jean-Pierre Bemba.
+He became one of the most influential players within the MLC and was appointed Minister of Public Works and Infrastructure when the Transitional Government was established.
+However, he left that post after a parliamentary committee accused him of corruption.

-He joined with other politicians to create a new political party called the National Union of Christian Democrats (UNADEC).
-Léon Engulu was its president.
-After differences of view within the party leadership, he created a new party called the Christian Democratic Party (PDC).
+He joined other politicians to form a new political party called the National Union of Christian Democrats (UNADEC), with Léon Engulu as its president.
+After differences of view within the party leadership, he formed the Christian Democratic Party (PDC).

-Endundo is also a member of the political bureau for Together for Change, the opposition political coalition formed by former Katanga governor Moïse Katumbi to support his presidential bid in the upcoming 2018 presidential election.
+Endundo is also a member of the political bureau for Together for Change, an opposition political coalition formed by former Katanga governor Moïse Katumbi to support his presidential bid in the upcoming 2018 presidential election.